Arch-ive/Seasoned-Recipes/content/recipe/main/Pumpkin Ricotta Ravioli/index.md

   <img src="gallery/mix3.jpg" class="grid-w33" />
 {{< /gallery >}}

-4. Roll out the pasta passing 3 times on each thickness upto 4 and then one final pass on thickness 5.
+4. Portion and roll out the pasta dough passing 3 times on each thickness upto 4 and then one final pass on thickness 5.
 Try to make the pasta sheets wide when bookfolding so there's less wastage when cutting out disks with the 7cm diameter cutter (3rd smallest).

-5. Pipe the pumpkin mix into the centre of the pasta disks, wet around the edges with a paper towel, seal the pasta and press the edges trying to make the newly created double layers a little thinner so cooking the tortellini dente is easier.
+5. Pipe the pumpkin mix into the centre of the pasta disks, wet around the edges and seal by pressing the edges together.
+Try to make the newly created double layers a little thinner so cooking the tortellini al dente is easier.
 Wrap the pasta around your little finger and wet one wing and press the other into it.
 Set aside.

 {{< gallery >}}
   <img src="gallery/pasta0.jpg" class="grid-w33" />